IT Outsourcing: what is it and what are the main benefits for your company?

 What is IT Outsourcing?

-According to Gartner, IT outsourcing is the use of external service providers to effectively deliver IT-enabled business process, application service and infrastructure solutions for business outcomes.
+According to Gartner, IT outsourcing is the use of external service providers to effectively deliver IT-enabled business processes, application service, and infrastructure solutions for business outcomes.

-Outsourcing, which also includes utility services, software as a service and cloud-enabled outsourcing, helps clients to develop the right sourcing strategies and vision, select the right IT service providers, structure the best possible contracts, and govern deals for sustainable win-win relationships with external providers.
+Outsourcing, which also includes utility services, software as a service, and cloud-enabled outsourcing, can help clients develop the right sourcing strategies and vision, select the right IT service providers, structure the best possible contracts, and govern deals for sustainable win-win relationships with external providers.

 Types of IT Outsourcing

 We believe that IT outsourcing will increasingly become the norm for the US and the world, as a way to keep companies growing both during and after a crisis (much like what we saw in 2020).